molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 With new web technology features being shipped every four weeks, web authors need better practical guidance.
 I agree we need to unify and simplify browser support information.

 A better browser support box should center on practical and safe usage.
 A concise text should answer these questions: What is the percent of users with browsers supporting the feature?
 How do old browsers deal with the feature?
 Can it be used as an enhancement?
-How can I detect the feature?
+How to detect the feature?
 How to develop a fallback?
 Do polyfills exist?

 I believe this will enable web authors to develop modern sites using the latest browser features without impairing compatibility.